 Now and in the future, I am taking my practice in a slightly different direction.
 As I’m focused on a very natural and biological concept, something that grows and thrives on decay until it too begins to wither and rot, I plan to give my art a life cycle as well.
 I am beginning to introduce more organic and living materials into my work so that it will mimic even the timeline of the fungi, molds and environments that inspire me.
 I am doing this by growing different plants and fungi by using other deteriorating organics as their substance for growth.
 I am intrigued by the idea of creating pieces that will grow, become art and then decay before it returns to the Earth.
 I will continue to pursue different, more traditional, parts of my practice, such as painting and sculpture in which I will focus more on the concept of dilapidation and the effects of time on structures, artifacts and environments.

-Jessica Hill is currently in her fourth and final year at the University of Minnesota - Twin Cities where she is studying to earn a Bachelor of Fine Arts in painting.
+Jessica Hill is a recent graduate of the University of Minnesota, Twin Cities BFA Program, focusing in painting and installation.
 Her work has been exhibited in multiple galleries including the Paul Whitney Larson Art Gallery and Co Exhibitions Gallery.

 Ceramics (Hand building, wheel throwing)

 Exhibition Planning and Curating